helps people win back their lives

 The number of community service hours that you may be ordered to perform depends on the circumstances surrounding your arrest.
 If this is your first offense, you may be sentenced to a maximum of 360 hours of community service.
 For a second offense, you may be sentenced to between 30 and 90 days of community service.

 To learn more about Michigan DUI community service, contact The Barone DUI Defense Firm today.
-By filling out our online form, you may receive a complimentary DUI case evaluation and a copy of The Michigan DUI Book (A Citizen's Handbook on Fighting a Michigan DUI Case).
+By filling out our online form, you may receive a complimentary DUI case evaluation.